 South India is full of beautiful temples with stunning architecture all around.
-The Ramalingeshwara Group of Temples in Avani, Kolar is one of them that is a must visit.
+The Ramalingeshwara Group of Temples in Avani, Kolar is one of them that is a must-visit.
 Avani is a small town located almost 30 km from the main town of Kolar, Karnataka.
 The place is located very close to Bangalore.
 Yet, it is unexplored and offbeat.
-It is declared a national heritage by the department of Archeological Survey of India.
+It is declared a national heritage by the Department of Archeological Survey of India.

 History of Ramalingeshwara Group of Temples in Avani

-As per the archeological survey of India, the temples in Avani were constructed in 10th CE by the Nolamba dynasty.
+As per the archeological survey of India, the temples in Avani were constructed in the 10th CE by the Nolamba dynasty.
 A minor South Indian dynasty who were also the followers of Lingayat tradition centered around Shivalinga worship.
 Later the temple was restored a bit by the Chola dynasty.
 The temple is constructed in the Dravidian style of architecture.
-According to historian James Harle, the Ramalingeshwara Group of Temples in Avani is one of the earliest examples of temples with a group of Shrines surrounded by a single outer wall.
+According to historian James Harle, the Ramalingeshwara Group of Temples is one of the earliest examples of temples with a group of Shrines surrounded by a single outer wall.

 Read More – Jangamwadi Mutt of Lingayats in Varanasi

 As per the local legends, Hindu Saint Maharishi Valmiki lived here.
-The plateau beside the temples in Avani is where his abode was.
+The plateau beside the temples is where his abode was.
 Lord Ram visited here after his return from Sri Lanka.
 It is also believed that the sons of Lord Ram and Devi Sita – Luv and Kush were born here.
 That is why the plateau is also fondly named ‘Luv Kush Betta’.
 Betta in Kannada means a hill.
-When Shri Ram was doing the Ashwamedha Yagna, this is where Luv and Kush stopped his horse and a war was initiated between Ram and his brothers, against his own sons Luv and Kush.
+When Shri Ram was doing the Ashwamedha Yagna, this is where Luv and Kush stopped his horse, and war was initiated between Ram and his brothers, against his own sons Luv and Kush.

-Later, Lord Ram and his 3 brothers decided to absolve their bad ‘karma’ of waging war against children by doing a puja.
+Later, Lord Ram and his 3 brothers decided to absolve their bad ‘karma’ of waging war against children by doing puja.
 That is when they established a Linga each of Shiva and did a puja of Shiva here.

 From Bangalore, head to Kolar, and then further on NH 75.
 Almost 30 km from the main town of Kolar, a road from the main highway on the right side diverges inside the village of Avani.
 Travel 10 km on this road and one reaches the temples.